ramteid/omni/CONTRIBUTING.md

 - **Discord**: Join our [community Discord](https://discord.gg/aNr2J3xD)
 - **GitHub Issues**: For bug reports and feature requests
 - **Discussions**: For questions and ideas

-## Recognition

-Contributors will be recognized in our:
-- Contributors list
-- Release notes
-- Project documentation

 Thank you for contributing to Omni! 🎉